ArkEcosystemArchive/docs-legacy/docs/archive/exchanges/rate-limiting.md

 ## Configuration through a Plugin

 Lower access to the rate limiting can be obtained by writing a plugin at `~/.config/ark-core/{network}/plugin.js`.
-We can define custom behavior and [monkey patch](https://en.wikipedia.org/wiki/Monkey_patch) the Ark Core rate limiter.
+We can define custom behavior and [monkey patch](https://en.wikipedia.org/wiki/Monkey_patch) the ARK Core rate limiter.

 ```js
 "@arkecosystem/core-api": {